Celebrating Seniors - Chris Robinson is 78

 - Young Doctors in Love (1982), a comedy soap opera spoof starring Sean Young, Michael McKean (Laverne & Shirley), Crystal Bernard (Wings), Ted McGinley, Saul Rubinek, Harry Dean Stanton, Pamela Reed, Dabney Coleman, Michael Richards (Seinfeld), Hector Elizondo, Patrick Macnee.
 Along with Chris Robinson, several other soap opera stars appeared in in cameo roles in Young Doctors in Love - Michael Damian and Steven Ford from The Young and the Restless; and Stuart Damon, Kin Shriner, Janine Turner, Jaclyn Zeman, John Beradino, and Emily McLaughlin from General Hospital.

 - Savannah Smiles (1982), a comedy written by and starring Mark Miller, with Michael Parks, Peter Graves (Mission: Impossible), and Pat Morita.
 Chris Robinson was father Richard Driscoll whose daughter Savannah has been kidnapped.
-Below, Mark Miller, Peter Graves, Chris Robinson and other cast members from Savannah Smiles, appear in the movie trailer.

 In 1985, a 45+ Chris Robinson was convicted of income tax evasion.
 He served 4 months in prison but was allowed to continue working on General Hospital under a prison work-release provision.
 During a 1986 interview on Hour Magazine in 1986, Robinson appeared with his grown daughter Jill Janger and said his prison sentence was the best thing that ever happened to him, bringing him closer together with his family.
 Robinson subsequently became in a program for young offenders.